 As we are considering ways to optimize the project Dates, notice that it doesn’t matter how quickly we Research Recipes.
 We could reduce that duration to 1 day, and it wouldn’t help us get the project done any more quickly.

-In the next post we’ll look at the fifth D after project Definition, Detail, Dependencies, Duties, and Dates, and that’s project Dangers.
+In the next post we’ll look at the sixth D after project Definition, Detail, Dependencies, Duties, and Dates, and that’s project Dangers.